awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 Users who are especially concerned with the memory usage of their systems should consider setting these controls to restrict resource consumption.

-This change breaks JS users who currently set `Max Body Size` and expect a message with a encrypted content field length of exactly `Max Body Size` to fail.
+This change breaks Javascript and Node.js users who currently set `Max Body Size` and expect a message with an encrypted content field length of exactly `Max Body Size` to fail.
 This change makes `Max Body Size` inclusive, allowing encryption content fields of that exact length.